iulianstana/catalog-data-chambers/README.md

 ###### Example

-Say you want to crawl all the initiatives from 2012 to present, to accomplish this you can use `scrapy crawl CameraDeputatilorInitiatives -a after=2012`.
+Say you want to crawl all the initiatives from 2012 to present, to accomplish this you can use `scrapy crawl cdep -a after=2012`.

-#### entities

-You can use the _entities_ command to only crawl specified types of entities.

-###### Example

-Say you only want to crawl how much the character spent talking in plenery, to accomplish this you can use `scrapy crawl CameraDeputatilorInitiatives -a entities=plenery_time`.

 ### Spider commands (*cdep_voting*)